MAffinito/MtcarsUtils/README.md

 # MtcarsUtils
-The Friedman package provides a set of tools for conducting Friedman test analysis in R. This includes functions for performing the Friedman test and generating visualizations such as plots of the mean ranks.
-These tools are useful for researchers and analysts working with data.
+The MtcarsUtils package offers a collection of tools tailored for test analysis in R. These tools encompass functions dedicated to executing various tests and generating informative visualizations, such as plots illustrating mean ranks.
+Designed to streamline the analytical process, these utilities prove invaluable for researchers and analysts navigating the complexities of data analysis tasks.